KentenRoth/100DaysOfCode/README.md

 Today I noticed that one of my React courses had been updated with all the new stuff coming to React.
 I am not sure when that happened so I jumped into that and have been moving forward with that.
 I will jump back into my book app very soon.
 I want to do some more with React and feel better about my foundation.

 ---

+Day 88

+Today was more refresher stuff with React.
+I feel better about what is going on and what I have retained after going over some of the earlier stuff in React.
+It made me realize that I have retained a lot more than I had originally thought.
+I am still going to build out all the stuff that goes along with the course just to help build on that muscle memory.
+I plan on hitting JS extremely hard after the new year, and learning more advanced JS to finally switch careers.

+---